-Betta is the most famous fishes among aquarists.
-The colorful appearance of betta can add beauty to the dullest tanks.
-There are different types of Betta fish.
-They have varieties in tail types, and each type enhances their beauty.
+Betta is the most famous fish among aquarists.
+Its colorful appearance can add beauty to the dullest tanks.
+There are different types of Betta fish, each with various tail types that enhance their beauty.

-Most Betta fish are quite aggressive so finding the right tank mates is quite difficult for them.
-They don’t always go along with other peace-loving community fishes.
-Thus, they are also known as Siamese fighting fish.
+Most Betta fish are quite aggressive, so finding the right tank mates is difficult.
+They don’t always get along with other peace-loving community fish, which is why they are also known as Siamese fighting fish.

-Are you interested in the betta fish community tank and don’t know what fish can live with Bettas?
-Here, we can help you.
+Are you interested in the Betta fish community tank but don’t know what fish can live with Bettas?
+We can help you here.

-In this article, we are going to cover several fishes that will happily live with your Betta.
+In this article, we will cover several fishes that will happily live with your Betta.
 To know more, keep reading till the end.

 How to Choose Betta Fish Tank Mates?

-There are several things to keep in mind before choosing betta fish tank mates.
+There are several things to remember before choosing betta fish tank mates.

-Betta, also known as Betta splendens, is quite famous for its territorial and aggressive act.
-Small tanks and slow-moving fishes can trigger these behaviors.
-This behavior can be reduced if kept with other compatible fishes in a large tank.
+Betta, also known as Betta splendens, is quite famous for its territorial and aggressive behavior.
+Small tanks and slow-moving fish can trigger these behaviors.
+However, this behavior can be reduced if kept with other compatible fish in a large tank.

-There are a few things that you should keep in mind before selecting any partner for them.
-These will help reduce aggression and avoid getting harmed or harm other fishes.
+A few things should be considered before selecting any partner for them.
+These will help reduce aggression and avoid getting harmed or harming other fish.

-• Large fin/tail fishes – Other fishes can be mistaken as Betta from their large fins and tails.
-Bettas will nip on their fin/tail if kept together.
-So, avoid keeping these fishes with Bettas.
+- Large fin/tail fishes— Other fishes can be mistaken as Betta from their large fins and tails.
+Bettas will nip on their fins/tails if kept together.
+So, avoid keeping these fish with Bettas.

-• Single fish – Never keep any single fish from other species with Betta.
+- Single fish – Never keep any single fish from other species with Betta.
 Otherwise, they will keep harassing them, which can stress the other one.
-Keep other species in a group of 4-5 fishes who move in a shoal.
+Keep other species in groups of 4-5 fishes who move in a shoal.
 It will move Betta’s focus from any individual fish.

-• Predatory fishes – You should avoid large and predatory fishes as these can harm your Bettas by continuously nipping and biting their majestic tails or fins.
+- Predatory fish— You should avoid large predatory fish, as they can harm your Bettas by continuously nipping and biting their majestic tails or fins.

-• Same temperament fishes – You should avoid keeping the fishes who share the same temperament or are territorial.
-These fishes can get in a fight with your Bettas over territory and result in hurting both of them.
+- Same temperament fishes— You should avoid keeping the fishes who share the same temperament or are territorial.
+These fishes can fight with your Bettas over territory and hurt both.

-• Set up a second aquarium – To set up a tank for Betta and other fish species, make sure to add the other species before Betta.
+- Set up a second aquarium—When setting up a tank for Betta and other fish species, add the other species before Betta.

 It will help them set their territories and become comfortable in the new environment.
 Prepare the second aquarium with the right conditions to keep Bettas separate.